angular/angular/aio/content/guide/router-tutorial-toh.md

 * Configure the router module with `RouterModule.forRoot()`.
 * Set the router to compose HTML5 browser URLs.
 * Handle invalid routes with a `wildcard` route.
-* Navigate to the default route when the app launches with an empty path.
+* Navigate to the default route when the application launches with an empty path.

 The starter app's structure looks like this: